 As discussed, when children are present, drivers of motorized vehicles and dog owners should take special care.
 It would be best if you assumed children are present in particular areas and proceed with caution.

 So be on the alert near places like shopping malls, bus stops, school zones, campgrounds, playgrounds, parks, residential locations, and road crossings.
 The bottom line here is that children can suddenly dart into the path of an oncoming car.

 But even backing your car out of a driveway can harm an unseen child.
-So you must be cognizant of the fact that children are small in proportion to an adult’s size.
+So you must be mindful that children are small in proportion to an adult’s size.
 Drivers don’t expect a kid on a tricycle or scooter to be right behind their rear bumper.
 So take heed.

 In any event, if you fail to mitigate your risks as a pedestrian sharing the way, you become partially responsible for any injuries to yourself or those under your care.